oksusoo1/fireflutter/README.md

 ## User Presence Logic

+- Run `Presence.instance.activate()` at start if you want to track the presence status of users.
-- If user didn't login to the device, nothing will happens.
+- If user didn't login to the device, the user will be offline by default.
+- If `Presence` is working, you will see the record in firebase realtime database data section in firebase console.
+  - If no documents appears in firebase realtime database data section, then see the installation and issues.
 - `/presense/$uid` document will be written only when user logs in and out.
 - When app is closed, the user will be offline.